nodegui/qode/README.md

 And make sure you have installed gtk3 headers also for time being.
 Make sure you add LD_LIBRARY_PATH to the path to qt and then run the built executable

+4. Yoga crashes when using with Qode.
+Make sure that node version you are using to compile nodegui is binary compatible with node version of Qode. or make sure you compile addons with Qode instead of Node.

 ## Usage

 The prebuilt binaries can be found in the Releases page, modules installed by